 World goat population was approximately 715 million in 2000 with over 60 percent of that found in Asia and more than 95 percent in developing countries mostly in Africa (FAO, 2001).
-Small ruminant especially goats comprise a considerable proportion of livestock in Zimbabwe and they contribute substantially to the economic requirement of small scale farmers (Homann et al., 2007).
+The majority of goats in Africa are indigenous types and some are well defined as breeds and others are not.
+Goats comprise a considerable proportion of livestock on the African continent and are known to contribute substantially to the household economic requirement and food security of small scale farmers (Homann et al., 2007).
 Goat production have been recognized as the most effective livestock for promoting food security and economy on marginal and landless farmers in many developing countries (Patra et al., 2002), however their contribution has been obscured by several factors combining to give an underestimation of their true value.
-Goats have shown themselves to be extremely adaptable animals and they can be found at any altitude.
+Goats have shown themselves to be extremely adaptable animals and they can be found at any altitude and different agro-ecological regions of Africa.